akshaygangadhar99/22122103-MDS273L-JAVA/Lab 5/README.md

 ![Lab5_1 drawio](https://user-images.githubusercontent.com/118504392/225942448-b4f90091-f009-4dac-b454-7a90b49793fd.png)

 ## CONSTRAINTS
-- The one major constraint that the program contains is that all the user-specified values have been treated as strings, including the Registration No. and Phone No. variables
-- This has been done primarily to ensure that any "faulty" values entered by the user for these two variables do not throw up an error by the JDK during compiling.
-- However, this can be modified and made more rigid using exception handling techniques
-- This task has been left for future work, to be done as and when required
+- The one major constraint that the program contains is that all the user-specified values have been treated as strings, including the Registration No. and Phone No. variables.
+This has been done primarily to ensure that any "faulty" values entered by the user for these two variables do not throw up an error by the JDK during compiling.
+However, this can be modified and made more rigid using exception handling techniques.
+This task has been left for future work, to be done as and when required
+- Another constraint is the possible entry of repeating values.
+While names can possibly be repeated, Registration numbers are supposed to be unique.
+However, no check has been added to ensure the uniqueness of new user-specified inputs.
+This additional functionality can, however, be added easily and has been left for future work.

 ## Sample Output